 - Ad quality coefficient

-A rating of how well your advertised products or services correspond to user interests.
-Yandex.Direct compares an ad and the landing page it leads to with the search request and takes into account user behavior after an ad click.
+The quality coefficient is a rating of how well your advertised products or services correspond to user interests.
+Yandex Direct compares an ad and the landing page it leads to with the search term the user entered and what they do on your site.

-For each ad and its keywords, select the landing page that best corresponds to the users search term.
+For each ad and its keywords, select the landing page that best corresponds to the user's search term.
 For example, if a user searches for “flights to Mars in July”, ads that mention trips to Mars in July and lead to a page where you can buy tickets to Mars in July will get the best results.

 What is the click price?

-What is the minimum CPC on search?
+What is the minimum price on search?

-The minimum CPC may go up if the site listed in your ad has a poor performance history on Yandex.Direct (for example, a low aggregate CTR).
-If there are no links to a website in your ad, then the performance of your vCard telephone number is used instead.
+The minimum CPC in search results may go up if the site listed in your ad has a poor performance history in Yandex Direct (for example, a low aggregate CTR).
+If there are no links to a website in your ad, then the placement history of your vCard telephone number is used instead.
 To ensure that your minimum price doesn't go up, monitor the quality of your other ads and campaigns.

-Your price forecasts in the Yandex.Direct interface may not be factoring in competing ads that are stopped due to time targeting.
-Additionally, position prices may change drastically within the course of a day and your ads may end up in preferred display positions less frequently.
-To make sure that competing ads factor into position prices, disable the Do not take into account competitors' automatically stopped ads when setting bids option in the advanced settings section on the campaign parameters page.
+Your price forecasts in the Yandex Direct interface may not be factoring in competing ads that were stopped automatically due to time targeting.
+Additionally, bids may change drastically over the course of a day and your ads may not get the desired traffic volume as frequently.
+To make sure that competing ads factor into your bid forecast, disable the Do not take into account competitors' automatically stopped ads when setting bids option in the advanced settings section on the campaign settings page.

 I can't gather display statistics in order to increase my CTR